22 bedrooms across an island hamlet designed by Ned Lutyens

 There are nine bedrooms - four doubles and five singles - and a self-contained flat within the Lutyens wing with a further two bedrooms, although this is reserved for the resident Baring family.
 Bathrooms are luxurious and beautifully appointed but generally shared between two bedrooms or more.
 Maximum capacity is 10 people.

-The Whitehouse is the island guest house, built for Cecil and Maude's two daughters, Daphne and Calypso, who each had six children.
+The Whitehouse is the island guest house, built for Cecil and Maude's two daughters, Daphne and Calypso, who between them had ten children.
 Recent renovations have allowed for additional bathrooms and the installation of off-grid central heating and hot water.

 The house sprawls generously across the ground floor and there are eight guest bedrooms and six bathrooms, four of which en suite and two of which are shared one between two bedrooms.
 A further two bedrooms and one bathroom are upstairs, reserved for catering and support staff.
 There are three large living/dining areas, one with an open fireplace, a large kitchen with an adjoining commercially fitted kitchen and two miniature kitchens in the wings.
 Maximum capacity is 12-16 people.

 O'Connell's Cottage stands adjacent to the Whitehouse and forms the end of the row of 18th Century coastguard cottages on Lambay.
 Made up of two cottages put together, O'Connell's was renovated by Lutyens in the early 20th Century and was home to the island estate manager and his large family.
 Today his daughter Eithne, who grew up on Lambay, still visits us.

 The Cottage is rustic but pleasant and spacious; a typical seaside cottage.
 It has three bedrooms sharing one large family bathroom, a kitchen, dining room and sitting room.
 There is a little private courtyard at the back and wooden garden furniture available for use.
 The perfect place for a family or intimate group of friends to get away and enjoy the unspoiled tranquility of the island and its wildlife.
 Maximum capacity is 6 people.